Brett214/logandesigns/content/_index.md

-  needs, solid knowledge of building codes and materials, coupled with a vision of how materials go together, both structurally and aesthetically, Brett Logan has the skill to deliver projects that are not only beautiful but function well, whether the projects are large or small. "
+  needs, solid knowledge of building codes and materials, coupled with a vision of how materials go together, both structurally and aesthetically, Brett Logan has the skill to deliver projects that are not only beautiful but function well, whether the projects are large or small. \n\nAreas of passion that influence the design process include:  sustainability, ageing in place, accessibility and integrated technology.  "
 heroBackground: images/jason-blackeye-1191801-unsplash.jpg
 draft: true